The Tyrant's Tomb: Plot summary

 The story starts off with Apollo and Meg taking Jason's body to Camp Jupiter in the San Francisco Bay Area.
 On their way, they are attacked by an eurynomos, but a girl with pink hair arrives with dryads and a faun and kills the euronymous.
 She introduces herself as Lavinia and says she will take them to Camp Jupiter.
 All the dryads and fauns start to leave, but as the last faun, Don, tries to go, Lavinia says that he owes her for helping him.
 They carry Jason's coffin to the tunnel where Lavinia knows there is a shortcut to Camp Jupiter.

 Hazel Levesque suddenly arrives, as well as two more of the euronymous.
 They enter the tunnel while Hazel tries to kill the euronymous.
 Apollo tries to sing a song to help Hazel but is scratched in the stomach by a euronymous before Hazel kills it.
 Due to the scratch, Apollo starts to turn into a corpse.
 Hazel sees Jason's coffin and is terrified because she had a dream about Jason being killed by Caligula.
-The five arrive at Camp Jupiter, where they are greeted by Frank Zhang and Reyna Ramirez-Arellano, the praetors.
+The five arrive at Camp Jupiter, where they are greeted by Frank Zhang and Reyna Ramírez-Arellano, the praetors.
 The camp decides they will all carry on with Jason's plan to build temples honoring the gods.

 Apollo then faints and has a dream about Caligula and Commodus discussing their plan to either take Camp Jupiter without conflict or destroy it using Greek fire from Caligula's yachts.
 Apollo wakes up in a bed and Meg explains that he has been asleep for a day and a half.
 There is a funeral for Jason that night, and Lupa shows up to tell Apollo to get divine help to defeat their enemies.
-Apollo and Frank go to Ella the harpy and Tyson the cyclops, who are recreating the Sibylline Books.
+Apollo and Frank go to Ella the harpy and Tyson the Cyclops, who are recreating the Sibylline Books.
 They get a prophecy regarding Tarquin's tomb.
 They go to the camp senate, where he, Meg, Lavinia, and Hazel are selected to go on a mission to find out more about Tarquin, the final king of Rome, who has returned.
 They discover that Tarquin has kept a "soundless god" at Sutro Tower.
 After they return, they realize that to solve the communication issues and get divine help, they need to destroy the soundless god.
-A quest is issued for Apollo, Meg, and Reyna to go to Sutro Tower.
+A quest is issued for Apollo, Meg, and Hazel to go to Sutro Tower.